Turk Wendell

 Wendell was drafted by the Atlanta Braves in the 5th round (112th overall) of the 1988 Major League Baseball draft.
 He made his professional debut with the Pulaski Braves of the Appalachian League in June 1988.
-Wendell made his first big league appearance on June 17, 1993.
+Traded to the Cubs in 1991, Wendell made his first big league appearance on June 17, 1993.

 Wendell was a relief pitcher who threw a four-seam fastball, a two-seam fastball, a slider, and a change-up.
 He was regarded as having above-average control, average pitch movement, below-average power, and a good pick-off move.

 Wendell was named the most superstitious athlete of all time by Men's Journal.

 College career

 Wendell attended Wahconah Regional High School in Dalton, Massachusetts and then Quinnipiac University, where he is among the school's all-time leaders in strikeouts (single season) and earned run average.
 Wendell played his summer baseball during college with the independent Dalton Collegians and in 1987 with the Falmouth Commodores of the Cape Cod League.